AntoninoBonanno/OPCUA-Local-Discovery-Server-Example/README.md

-# Simple Node-OPCUA Local Discovery Server
+# OPCUA-Local-Discovery-Server-Example

-It's a simple project that implements OPCUA LDS in node.js.
+It's a example project that implements OPCUA LDS in node.js.

 We have created a Java client that requests registered servers from LDS.